ddnexus/pagy/docs/migration-guide.md

 - If it doesn't make sense, then just remove the legacy statement.

 !!!primary Don't stress if you miss
-Don't worry about missing something in this step: if anything won't work as before you can fix it later in the process.
+Don't worry about missing something in this step: if anything won't work as before the next steps will fix it.
 !!!

 #### Preparation